FWP captures grizzly bears in lower Blackfoot Valley - NewsBreak

 MISSOULA - State wildlife officials report a pair of grizzly bears were recently captured in the lower Blackfoot Valley.

-Montana Fish Wildlife and Parks, (FWP) says the two bears were caught on Sunday, May 29, 2022.
+Montana Fish, Wildlife and Parks, (FWP) says the two bears were caught on Sunday, May 29.
 One was relocated to a remote area the next day and the other was euthanized due to an old injury that led to a serious infection.

 According to a news release, the decision was made "as a proactive measure to prevent conflicts in this rural neighborhood and to better assess an injury spotted on one of the bears."